nguepigit2020/Linear-Regression-with-Regularization-and-Cross-Validation-from-Scratch/README.md

 $ python3 main.py --epochs --numFold --withKfold  --valL1  --valL2
 ```
 ## Example of running models ##

+To use the linear regression with Cross-validation run the following
 ```
 $ python3 main.py --epochs 100 --numFold 6 --withKfold 1 --valL1 0 --valL2 0
 ```
+This command bellow is to use the linear regression model without cross validation but with L1 regularization
 ```
 $ python3 main.py --epochs 100 --numFold 6 --withKfold 0 --valL1 0.01 --valL2 0
 ```
+This command bellow is to une the linear regression model without cross validation with L2 regularization
 ```
 $ python3 main.py --epochs 100 --numFold 6 --withKfold 0 --valL1 0 --valL2 0.01
 ```
+This command bellow is to use the linear regression model with Elastic Net (L1+L2) without cross validation
 ```
 $ python3 main.py --epochs 100 --numFold 6 --withKfold 0 --valL1 0.01 --valL2 0.01
 ```
+This command bellow is for only linear regression model without cross validation and regularization
 ```
 $ python3 main.py --epochs 100 --numFold 6 --withKfold 0 --valL1 0 --valL2 0
 ```